cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - Found a two-factor solution with main factors being avoidance of intimacy and anxiety about romantic involvement
 - Simpson and Rholes (1998) concluded that these two dimensions underlie virtually all self-report adult romantic attachment measures

-### The Relationship Scales Questionnaire (RSQ) Just as further research on Hazen and Shaver’s self-report prototype item led to greater refinement of the

 **The Relationship Scales Questionnaire (RSQ)**

 - Developed as a refinement of the Relationship Questionnaire (RQ) and the Adult Attachment Scale